fabric8io/kubernetes-client/doc/java-generation-from-CRD.md

                             crds
       -enum-uppercase, --enum-uppercase
+                          Uppercase the enum values
+      -files-suffixes, --files-suffixes=<filesSuffixes>
-                          Uppercase the enum values -h, --help              Show this help message and exit.
+                          Filter the source files with the specific suffixes -h, --help              Show this help message and exit.
       -package-overrides, --package-overrides=<String=String>
                           Apply the overrides to the package names